tyllmoritz/goomba/readme.txt

-Goomba Color 03-18-2008
+Goomba Color 03-29-2008
 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 By Dwedit (Dan Weiss)
 http://www.dwedit.org/gba/goombacolor.php

 It's a Game Boy Color emulator for the Game Boy Advance.
 - Why?
 Because the GB Micro and DS can't play GBC games!

 Stay tuned for updates!
 Check the Pocketheaven forums for a later version! http://www.pocketheaven.com/boards/viewforum.php?f=29

 Known Issues:
-	Background tiles not updated at same time as tile graphics Savestates are broken, therefore DISABLED in this version.
+	Savestates are broken, therefore DISABLED in this version.
 	Timing may be off
 	No "hi-color mode"